FOR IMMEDIATE RELEASE

 Presented biennially since 1993, the Commonwealth Awards honor the extraordinary contributions made by the arts, humanities, and sciences to education, economic vitality, and quality of life in Massachusetts.
 The Commonwealth Awards ceremony also bring leaders from the nonprofit cultural sector together to assert the sector’s value and make the case for public investment in its work.
 Past winners include leading artists and scholars such as Yo-Yo Ma, Olympia Dukakis, and David McCullough; world-renowned institutions like Jacob’s Pillow Dance Festival and the Peabody Essex Museum; and communities like Pittsfield, Barnstable, and Lowell that have made arts and culture central to their revitalization efforts.

-The MCC is a state agency supporting the arts, sciences, and humanities, to improve the quality of life in Massachusetts and its communities.
+The Mass Cultural Council is a state agency supporting the arts, sciences, and humanities, to improve the quality of life in Massachusetts and its communities.
 It pursues its mission through grants, services, and advocacy for nonprofit cultural organizations, schools, communities, and artists.
-MCC's total budget for this fiscal year is $13.5 million, which includes a $12 million state appropriation and grants from the National Endowment for the Arts.
-MCC also runs the Massachusetts Cultural Facilities Fund in partnership with MassDevelopment.
+Mass Cultural Council's total budget for this fiscal year is $13.5 million, which includes a $12 million state appropriation and grants from the National Endowment for the Arts.
+Mass Cultural Council also runs the Massachusetts Cultural Facilities Fund in partnership with MassDevelopment.